Is Your Brand Too Similar, or Unoriginal? Do you know? Do a Reverse Logo Search and Find Out.

 I compiled the best methods of discovering whether your brand identity system is too similar to other trademarks, icons, designs, and work marks out there for you.

-As we previously covered, many branding systems are legally similarily designed especially in packaging design, but sometimes they might encroaching on your intellectual property with copy-cat designs.
+As we previously covered some brands may be uncomfortably similar to others and may require a brand update.
+But, many branding systems are legally similarily designed especially in packaging design, to gain from another competitor brand’s head-wind.
+And sometimes they might even encroach another brand’s intellectual property with copy-cat designs.
 Each country, region, has unique rules when it comes to protecting intellectual properties, and the legal actions that can be taken.
 We suggest if you are interested to read up on that here ( LegalZoom ).

 Reverse Logo Search Method 1 – Google Image Search